zhonglin94/ADcomps/README.md

 # Try the ADcomps example
 1. Run the startup in MRST;
 2. Run the compositionalExample in ADcomps.
-# The framework of ADcomps (marked with red flags)
+# The framework of ADcomps

 # Notice
 1. I upload the ECE as a zip file.
 It should be uncompressed before running the example;